dian1760/metamask-donate/I need donate.md

 # MetaMask Browser Extension
+please help me ,,I need donate from you all (paypal) reza10158@gmail.com

 You can find the latest version of MetaMask on [our official website](https://metamask.io/).
 For help using MetaMask, visit our [User Support Site](https://support.metamask.io/).